swordapp/swordv3/src/BEHAVIOURS.md

 %}

-## Replacing an Object with a single Binary File via Segmented Upload
+## Replacing an Object with a single Binary File via Segmented File Upload

 Replace in its entirety the Object, including all Metadata and Files, with a single Binary File, which will be delivered via Segmented
-Upload.
+File Upload.
 All previous files and metadata will be removed, and new ones will replace them.
 The server may or may not keep old versions of the content available.

-This request initialises the Segmented Upload:
+First create a Temporary-URL to which to upload the file segments:

 {%
 requirements
     reqs=tables/requirements.csv,
     hierarchy=tables/reqs_hierarchy.csv,
     groups=Request|Content|Resource,
-    match=Replace|Empty Body|Object-URL,
+    match=Create|Empty Body|Staging-URL,
     output=Protocol Operation|Request Requirements|Server Requirements|Response Requirements
 %}

-You may then go on to upload the file segments as per the specification.
+Then upload all the file segments as per {% link Upload a File Segment %}.

+Then carry out a By-Reference deposit using the Temporary-URL as per {% link Replacing an Object with By-Reference Files only %}

-## Replacing an Object with Packaged Content via Segmented Upload
+## Replacing an Object with Packaged Content via Segmented File Upload

-This operation is carried out exactly as per {% link Replacing an Object with a single Binary File via Segmented Upload %}, with the appropriate `packaging` parameter supplied in the `Content-Disposition`.
+This operation is carried out exactly as per {% link Replacing an Object with a single Binary File via Segmented File Upload %}.

 # Deleting all or part of Objects